SAML-Toolkits/python3-saml/README.md

 General Description
 -------------------

-OneLogin's SAML Python toolkit lets you turn your Python application into a SP (Service Provider) that can be connected to an IdP (Identity Provider).
+SAML Python toolkit lets you turn your Python application into a SP (Service Provider) that can be connected to an IdP (Identity Provider).

 **Supports:**